 SFAS No. 145 eliminates SFAS No. 4 "Reporting Gains and Losses from Extinguishment of Debt" (SFAS No. 4) and thus allows for only those gains or losses on the extinguishment of debt that meet the criteria of extraordinary items to be treated as such in the financial statements.
-SFAS No. 145 also amends Statement of Financial Accounting Standards No. 13, "Accounting for Leases", (SFAS No. 13) to require sale-leaseback accounting for certain lease modifications that have economic effects that are similar to sale-leaseback transactions.
-This provisions of this statement relating to the rescission of SFAS No. 4 are effective for fiscal years beginning after May 15, 2002, the provisions of this statement relating to the amendment of SFAS No. 13 are effective for transactions occurring after May 15, 2002, and all other provisions of this Statement are effective for financial statements issued on or after May 15, 2002.
-Exelon is in the process of evaluating the impact of SFAS No. 145 on its financial statements, and does not expect the impact to be material.
+SFAS No. 145 also amends Statement of Financial Accounting Standards No. 13, "Accounting for Leases" (SFAS No. 13) to require sale-leaseback accounting for certain lease modifications that have economic effects that are similar to sale-leaseback transactions.
+The provisions of this statement relating to the rescission of SFAS No. 4 are effective for fiscal years beginning after May 15, 2002, the provisions of this statement relating to the amendment of SFAS No. 13 are provisions of this Statement are effective for financial statements issued on or after May 15, 2002.
+Exelon, ComEd, PECO and Generation are in the process of evaluating the impact of SFAS No. 145 on their financial statements, and do not expect the impact to be material.